tomberget/github-actions-workshop/tasks/002-other-events.md

 Congratulations!
 You've created a workflow that runs on pull requests 🎉

+Go ahead and **merge** the pull request into `main` once you're ready.
+This can be done by navigating to the "Pull Requests" tab, selecting your pull request, and clicking the
+"Merge pull request" button on GitHub.

 Let's move on to the next lesson where we'll create a workflow that builds our project and prevents merging if the build fails.